 The process is easy.
-Slice 1-inch off the top of the cake.
+Carefully slice 1-inch off the top of the cake and reserve.
 Remove the inner part of the cake without breaking through the bottom.
 Fill that trench with mousse or another filling, then replace the top.

-Use a serrated knife and a sawing motion.
-A straight edge knife will smash instead of slice.
+Use a serrated knife with a sawing motion.
+A straight edge knife will smash the cake instead of slicing it.

 A plain angel food cake can be covered with plastic wrap at room temperature for 2-3 days.
 It can be kept in the refrigerator for 4 additional days.
 It can also be frozen, wrapped well in plastic, then a layer of foil for up to 3 months.

 If the cake has whipped cream frosting or a filling, it must be refrigerated and is best eaten on the day it’s filled or frosted.
 But it will be safe to eat for about 3 days.
 To cover with plastic wrap, use toothpicks inserted into the cake to keep the plastic from sticking to the frosting.